 African American Network

-Your concert ticket is your RSVP to the reception and concert and is required for admittance.
+Order online or call Patron Services at 312-294-3000.
+Full season AAN packages are also available (see below).
+Your concert ticket is your RSVP to the reception and is required for admittance.

 Established in 2016, the African American Network (AAN) has grown to include more than 5,000 members and presents an annual series of curated and hosted programs to create connections and conversation through music.